The Quadratic and Cubic Characters of 2: Eisenstein Integers, Gauss and Jacobi Sums, and the Uniqueness of a Representation of Primes

 If we recall that the norm of an Eisenstein integer is $a^{2}-ab+b^{2}$, we will see a resemblance in the following result.
 It turns out that the uniqueness of the representation of the norm of an Eisenstein integer is crucial to proving the uniqueness of the representation of $p$ in Theorem \ref{Theorem: MAIN THEOREM}.

-\begin{prop} If $p\equiv 1\pmod{3}$, then there exist integers $a$ and $b$ such that we can write $p=a^{2}-ab+b^{2}$. \end{prop} \begin{proof} Since multiplicative characters form a cyclic group of order $p$ by our discussion in Remark \ref{Remark: character is a cyclic group}, there must be some generator element, say $\chi(a)$, that satisfies $\chi(a)^{p-1}=1$.
-Here, we are dealing with characters that have order $3$.
+\begin{prop} If $p\equiv 1\pmod{3}$, then there exist integers $a$ and $b$ such that $p=a^{2}-ab+b^{2}$. \end{prop} \begin{proof} Since multiplicative characters form a cyclic group of order $p$ by our discussion in Remark \ref{Remark: character is a cyclic group}, there must be some generator element, say $\chi(a)$, that satisfies $\chi(a)^{p-1}=1$.
+Since $p\equiv 1\pmod{3}$, the order of the cyclic group we are dealing with must be a multiple of $3$.
+As a consequence of Lagrange's Theorem, there must exist some character of order $3$.

-Since each character is of order $3$, they must be roots of the polynomial equation $x^{3}=1$, i.e. they must be cube roots of unity, taking on values $1,\omega,$ and $\omega^{2}$.
+Since there exists some character of order $3$, its values must be roots of the polynomial equation $x^{3}=1$, i.e., it must be a cube root of unity, taking on one of the values $1,\omega,$ and $\omega^{2}$.
 Therefore

 must be an Eisenstein integer, and may be expressed in the form $J(\chi,\chi) = a+b\omega$, where $a,b\in\ZZ$.
 Recall that the norm of any Eisenstein integer in $\ZZ[\omega]$ is $N(a+b\omega) = a^{2}-ab+b^{2}$.
 Taking the absolute value of both sides and recalling Corollary \ref{Corollary: value of the jacobi sum of two characters}, we thus have